Gang war in Haitian capital leaves at least 3 police dead | Politics

 One of Haiti's gangs stormed a key part of the capital, Port-Au-Prince, and battled with police throughout the day, leaving at least three officers dead.

-The violence on Friday was the latest episode of lawlessness that has torn through the Caribbean nation.
+The violence Friday was the latest episode of lawlessness that has torn through the Caribbean nation.

 A police patrol was ambushed by gang gunmen Friday morning, Lionel Lazarre, head of the National Union for Haitian Police, said Saturday.
 The officers called for backup but were angered because reinforcements never arrived, he said.